- Purchase the complete Expat Arrivals Denmark Guide (PDF)

 + PRO: The income inequality rate is low

-Denmark has created a society that strives for equality, and one way in which they do this is by paying everyone a somewhat equal salary.
-This means that locals and expats working in Denmark will be able to afford a decent lifestyle, while also paying the high taxes and having access to great services.
-This also means that there are many employment opportunities for expats as no matter what job they end up doing in Denmark they will earn a living wage.
+Denmark has created a society that strives for equality, and salaries tend to be fairly equal across the board.
+This means that locals and expats working in Denmark will be able to afford a decent lifestyle, and have access to great services.

 - CON: Getting a visa is difficult

 Although EU and EEA citizens are able to live and work in Denmark without a visa, expats from elsewhere will need a visa and a work permit to live and work in the country.
-Expats that apply are not guaranteed a visa for Denmark and should start the process well in advance as there are many steps to follow.
+Expats who apply are not guaranteed a visa for Denmark and should start the process well in advance as there are many steps involved.